grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.opencensus.md

 ### grpc block

 The `grpc` block configures the gRPC/HTTP server used by the component.
-If the `grpc` block isn't provided, a server will be started using default parameters.
+If the `grpc` block isn't provided, a server using default parameters is started.

 The following arguments are supported: